1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Hence, it should be well-aligned with the mission, vision, and core values of the organization.

-These objectives can help in creating the framework for the recognition program and enable it to achieve the desired outcomes.
+These objectives can help create the framework for the recognition program and enable it to achieve the desired outcomes.

-The next step involves conducting in-depth research about the various best practices prevalent in the domain of employee recognition.
+The next step involves conducting in-depth research about the various best practices in employee recognition.

 However, every program needs to meet the specific business objectives, as well as employee needs and expectations.

-In most cases, the organization may need to find the best combination of best practices for themselves.
+In most cases, the organization may need to find the best combination of best practices.

-Defining the right policies for employee recognition helps the organization create a strong framework for executing the system efficiently.
+Defining the right policies for employee recognition helps the organization create a robust framework for executing the system efficiently.

 It includes the identification of the different categories of recognition, deciding the eligibility criteria, frequecy and mode for each, and defining the process.

-Organizations may choose to reward employees for their performance, behavior, or even their loyalty and commitment to the organization.
+Organizations may reward employees for their performance, behavior, loyalty, and commitment.

-Similarly, they need to ensure that the recognition program sees maximum coverage while remaining aspirational.
+Similarly, they must ensure the recognition program sees maximum coverage while remaining aspirational.

-Every recognition program should have a well-defined budget based on the rewards and recognition policies established by the organization.
-The management needs to decide and approve the budget.
+Every recognition program should have a well-defined budget based on the organization’s rewards and recognition policies.
+Management must decide and approve the budget.

 To decide on the budget, the organization needs to consider factors such as types of recognition, headcount, employee profile, etc.

-However, the organization should understand that it is possible to have an effective recognition program even with a limited budget.
+However, the organization should understand that an effective recognition program is possible even with a limited budget.

-Rather it is the timing and intent of the recognition that matters the most.
+It’s not the budget but the timing and intent of the recognition that matter the most.

 Also, investing in a good employee rewards platform can make the whole process simple and more effective.